viiikinside/fs_track_builder/README.md

    - Click "Load Background" to choose custom image
    - Images are loaded from track_backgrounds directory
    - Default background loads automatically

+5. **View Control**
+   - Use mouse wheel to zoom in/out
+   - Hold middle mouse button to pan view
+   - Zoom centers on mouse position
+   - Zoom range: 20% to 500%

 ### Advanced Features